halaxa/json-machine/README.md

 ```

 - **`ErrorWrappingDecoder`** - A decorator which wraps decoding errors inside `DecodingError` object
-thus enabling you to skip malformed chunks instead of dying on `SyntaxError` exception.
+thus enabling you to skip malformed items instead of dying on `SyntaxError` exception.
 Example:
 ```php
 <?php